gabrielweyer/nuggets/docs/git/README.md

 ## Credentials manager

-Install the [Git Credential Manager for Windows][git-credential-manager].
+The [Git Credential Manager for Windows][git-credential-manager] (GCM) is now included in Git for Windows.

 `GCM` supports multi-factor authentication for `Azure DevOps`, `Team Foundation Server`, `GitHub`, and `Bitbucket`.